 Peanut Butter is Healthy

 There are many reasons to start eating a nut butter like peanut butter.
 While there is some debate about how much of an effect peanut butter has on your blood sugar, it is a healthy substitute for more unhealthy foods such as white breads.
+Peanut butter is an especially healthy snack with carrots.
 A lot of peanut butters contain either coconut oil or olive oil which make them healthier than oils that are derived from corn or canola seeds.

 The Glycemic Index Explained

 The glycemic index is a ranking system for carbohydrates that relates to how quickly they are digested and absorbed into your bloodstream.
 Complex carbohydrates are generally lower on the glycemic index, while simple carbohydrates like sugar and white bread can spike blood sugar levels almost instantly.
 Generally speaking, foods with a high glycemic index (>70) can cause rapid spikes in blood sugar levels (sometimes called an insulin reaction), while low-glycemic index (<55) foods do not.

 For those who have an allergy to peanuts, it's a good idea to keep in mind that many foods that contain peanut butter can contain trace amounts of peanuts, even if they are not listed as ingredients.
 Always check with the manufacturer.